zjzhang17/ML_Project_Length_of_Stay/README.md

 Healthcare facilities should consider leveraging machine learning tools for patient management.
 By understanding the key variables affecting extended hospital stays, these establishments can develop targeted interventions to improve patient outcomes and operational efficiency.

 # 7) Limitations
-This study is based on data from a single institution, which might limit its generalizability.
+This project is based on data from a single institution, which might limit its generalizability.
 Future studies should incorporate multi-institutional data for a more comprehensive understanding.